 And that is also what this analog weekend taught me.
 Even the excitement, inspiration, and entertainment of the virtual community of social media should not get in the way of old-fashioned joys and pleasures, like soaking in sunshine, reading a good book, and letting our minds wander where they will instead of a digital stream carrying it hither and yon.

 I feel like I’m heading into the new week a better writer, a better wife, a better mother.
 I’ve remembered how to be still, and Who to be still with.

 I highly recommend the experience.

 Oh my word.
 This post is over 1000 words.
 Pardon me!
 I feel like I just belched over-loud and over-long in your ear.
 Maybe I should have just shared a few snapshots?
 Maybe I’ll do that anyway…

 The Falls Overlook (in warmer weather, we will take the trail down below that brings you right up next to the falls!)

 These snowdrops get me every year–they always bloom sooner than I expect any responsible flower to show itself.
 These literally had snow capping them until yesterday’s sunshine.

 the Sunday Night Stew called for turnips.
 I don’t know if I’ve ever bought turnips.
-But we grew them on the homestead, so the smell when I sliced them open was…amazing.
+But we grew them on the homestead, so the smell when I sliced them open was…stunningly nostalgic.
 And diced small and stewed soft for hours in tasty broth?
 No one, and I mean NO ONE noticed them.
 My whole family at turnips for dinner last night.
 I feel…sneaky.
 And delighted.

 What do you eat on the weekend?
 I’d love to hear how you plan or prepare so that the weekend contains some restful moments for you, as the homemaker.
 And how was your weekend?